hzoppetti/hz-site/content/posts/2023/love_at_lake_asa.md

 Anna thought she needed to try something other than reason with Syl, because love was unreasonable and illogical.
 She couldn’t ask her to give up on love.
 Surely there was some way to break the curse, uniting them without breaking both worlds.

 This was a soft spot.
 Maybe objects could pass through a soft spot.
-The only method she knew, she gripped in her hand--the mirror.
+The only method she knew, she gripped in her hand---the mirror.
 However, that was her only way home.
 If she gave it to Syl, she wouldn’t be able to get back herself.

 Was she willing to stay here forever, in Oretak?
 Staying would mean she would never see her aunt again.
 It would mean she could never go back to her school, to the antique shop, and she would give up her life and her home.
 But as she looked at Syl, her heart broke for their love.
 And she knew deep in her core that she would do it.

 She didn’t know the heartache Syl had experienced, but it must be tremendous to be pulling worlds towards destruction, to annihilate two realms.
-She didn’t want to imagine a pain so deep, a loss so strong--and she didn’t want to cause such a wound.
+She didn’t want to imagine a pain so deep, a loss so strong---and she didn’t want to cause such a wound.

 “Syl, what if I had a way for you to go to Lys?
 A portal that would take you to his world.”